-As I sip this non-fat decaf cappuccino (also known as flavoured water) and attempt eating just HALF of this delectable haystack, I relish in listening to the ukulele sextet playing outside my coffee shop booth.
+As I sip this non-fat decaf cappuccino (also known as flavoured water) and attempt to eat just HALF of this delectable haystack, I relish in listening to the ukulele sextet playing outside my coffee shop booth.

 Possibly there is nothing more reminiscent of palm trees and margaritas, hammocks, and luaus, than a ukulele strumming Aloha ‘Oe.